NicholasChug/100-days-of-code/log.md

 **Today's Progress:** Found out about fullstack open online through the University of Helsinki.
 I've decided to go through this and gain some full-stack capabilities!
 Stay tuned for upcoming projects and materials

 **Link to work:** No link to work as of yet but thinking of setting up a new github repo as note tacking for the hacking course

+### Day 27: April 6, 2020

+**Today's Progress:** Started part0 of the Fullstack Open curriculum.
+Setup the git repo and made it through the fundamentals of the web section part0 b.
+Going to work through the exercies going over HTML and CSS review

+**Link to work:** Check out the curriculum repo here! (https://github.com/NicholasChug/fullstackOpen2020)